7db9a/immutag/README.md

 ```
 Each version bticoin address is a child address of a Bitcoin hierarchical deterministic wallet.
 For more details, see [here](#file-versions).

+### Git

+The `.immutag` directory is under automatic and atomic version control.
+The user doesn't need to manually commit anything.
+Other vcs can be dropped into git's place.

+Users who which to collaborate on editing immutag files can do so with git.
+In fact, an entire git repo can be an immutag file be compressing (tar) the git directory.
+That way collaboraters have a global address to their projects, which point to the preferred hosts, such as Github, Gitlab, or any other alternative.

 ### File branching

 If a file version is considered important enough, a new branch can cheaply be created.
 A new hardened child bitcoin address is given to it.
 The forked file version is indicated by an opreturn on the original file.
 The opreturn has the forked file version's ipfs hash and the bitcoin address of the new branch.

-### Bitcoin network

-The user can push to bitcoin, which opreturns the latest ipfs addr of the file store.

 ### Private network

 Collaborators can push and pull to the git repo.
-A user can reconstruct the git repo from the store entries.
+A user can reconstruct the git repo from the version-store entries.

 ### File discovery services